Skip to main content

 If you are eligible for Level 2 certification, complete the CPO Program application form and register for the online, self-paced certification course.

 A Level 2 CPO must continue to maintain the 24 CEU’s required each reporting period.
 In addition, Level 2’s will be required to attend an additional class one time per year.
 This class is held in-person only and will cover topics related to Level 2 work, as well as provide interactive opportunities to work in breakout groups.
-No CEU’s are offered for this class, as it constitutes the additional training required of a Level 2 CPO beyond the normal two-year report.
+The class constitutes the additional training required of a Level 2 CPO beyond the normal two-year report.
+In addition, a CPO Level 2 will acquire six CEUs for attending this class.

 Failure by a CPO to complete the required CEU’s for their reporting period or to attend the yearly Level 2 class will result in reduction of the CPO’s Level 2 purchasing authority, and possible reduction of the state agency’s approved purchasing authority.